MarketingPipeline/Python-In-The-Browser/README.md

 #### Extra Resource

-[PyCon AU 2018: A Web without JavaScript](https://www.youtube.com/watch) A video / talk about using Python in the Web Browser by @freakboy3742 (Founder of Beeware & Previous President of the Django Software Foundation)
+[PyCon AU 2018: A Web without JavaScript](https://www.youtube.com/watch) A video / talk about using Python in the Web Browser by [@freakboy3742](https://github.com/freakboy3742) (Founder of [BeeWare](https://github.com/beeware) & was a previous president of the [Django Software Foundation](https://www.djangoproject.com/foundation/))